kbennett2000/hello-world-docs/README.md

 # hello-world-docs

-This is the documentation repo for the boring `hello-world` app.
+This is the documentation repo for the `hello-world` app.